 Sometimes we start on things (like my blog in my case) and we think we know where our opportunity is.
-I thought I was going to make it big with the blog and earn thousands of dollars per month from advertising.
+I thought I was going to make it big with the blog and earn thousands of dollars per month from affiliates and advertising.
 Let’s just say that after 3 years, I finally am realistic about the fact that that’s not going to happen for me.

 Then, I thought the “internet riches” (which is what my friend Bob and I like to call it) would come from selling online courses.
 I was wrong again on that one.

 But when people started asking me to create websites for them, I saw that as an opportunity.
 Not only was it just another opportunity, but it was one that had real potential for making money.
 I chose that opportunity wisely and took my focus off of less wise things and moved it over there.

 6. Double down on what works (and ditch what doesn’t)

 Like I said above, this WordPress development thing (that honestly came out of thin air) was a wise opportunity to jump on.
 It was something I could only do if I took the focus off other things.
 So, I decided to take the focus off my blog and my online courses to go after it.

 As it turns out, most of my $42,000 plus in revenue from 2014 was earned from that category.
 It’s all about choosing wisely and doubling down on what works.